5 Free things to do in Melbourne, Australia

 People Watch Just Off Degraves Street

-Degraves Street is the famous cafe alley that resembles something out of a Parisienne neighborhood.
+Degraves Street (Melbourne Lanesways) is the famous cafe alley that resembles something out of a Parisienne neighborhood.
 It’s great to experience it once, but I found it to be a bit too much bustle.

 I would instead recommend Centre Place laneway, right across from Degraves Street.